aclaf/flagrant/docs/explanation/behavior.md

 ### Clustering interaction with accumulation

-When multiple short option characters are the same option (e.g., `-vvv` where 'v' is the verbose flag), each occurrence is processed separately through the accumulation algorithm.
+When multiple short option characters are the same option (for example, `-vvv` where 'v' is the verbose flag), each occurrence is processed separately through the accumulation algorithm.

 For COUNT accumulation mode, each 'v' increments the counter: